 Outdoor activities on Lake Maggiore are rather plentiful!
 Lake Maggiore is a fantastic holiday destination for those who enjoy the outdoors and an active lifestyle.
-There are loads of superb opportunities to enjoy outdoor pursuits, ranging from ‘tamer’ options for children and teenagers to more heart-stopping activities for the thrill-seekers out there!
-We have included a selection of these activities in this guide.
+There are loads of superb opportunities to enjoy outdoor pursuits.
+These range from tamer options for children and teenagers to more heart-stopping activities for the thrill-seekers out there!

-For the brave among you, you can do a solo or tandem skydive in Locarno.
-For more details visit their website at www.parcentro.ch
+For the brave among you, you can do a solo or tandem skydive at Para Centro in Locarno.

 It’s possible to go hang gliding on the Mottarone at Stresa as well as in Laveno and around Locarno.